NCGAS/Transcriptome-Assembly-Workshop-Spring-2019/README.md

 # More information

-Scripts used in this workshop - Coming up
+Scripts used in this workshop - Look under releases
 \
 Slides and Presentations - Coming up
 \